Mayors Taskforce for Jobs

 This initiative is to provide Council with funding for:

 1) Funding assistance directly for small to medium sized enterprises (SMEs) to support with recruitment, training, wage subsidy support for at risk youth or initiatives that will enable employment (supporting SMEs with transport costs, for example, including transport suitable for physical distancing).

-2) Finding sustainable employment for Youth (aged 16 -25), those whose employment has been affected by COVID-19 and ex NCTIR staff from our community.
+2) Finding sustainable employment for Youth (aged 16 -25) and those whose employment has been affected by COVID-19 from our community.

 3) In Kaikōura we have employed a Local Coordinator; Sean Madden, Youth Employability Facilitator; Rosie Poharama- Hepi and a Driving Coordinator; Renee Wood.
 Contact details below.

-Youth Employment and Driving Coordination - February 2021
+Youth Employment and Driving Coordination achievements to date - September 2021

 Youth Employability Programme